hr0nix/ml-notes/dangers-of-l2-loss.md

 $$`L_2(y_{true}, y_{pred}) = (y_{true} - y_{pred})^2.`$$

-When solving regression problems, the standard approach is to minimize the MC estimate of the expectation of this loss over the data distribution:
+When solving regression problems, the standard approach is to minimize the Monte-Carlo estimate of the expectation of this loss over the data distribution:

 $$`\theta^* = \arg \min_{\theta} \frac{1}{|D|} \sum_{(x, y) \in D} \left[f(x; \theta) - y\right]^2.`$$

 You can then plug $\theta^{\*}$ into $f$ to predict $y_{pred} = f(x; \theta^\*)$ for any given $x$.
-This gives us a deterministic rule that connects $x$ and $y.$ But in practice it's often impossible to predict $y$ from $x$ precisely.
-It's usually because we don't have access to some important information about $y$ and thus can't put it in $x$, or because the dependency is inherently stochastic[^1].
+This gives us a deterministic rule that connects $x$ and $y.$ But in practice it's often impossible to predict $y$ from $x$ precisely because we don't have access to some important information about $y$ and thus can't put it in $x$, or because the dependency is inherently stochastic[^1].
-And the correct way to describe the dependency between $x$ and $y$ should be to use a posterior distribution $P(y \mid x)$.
+And the correct way to describe the dependency between $x$ and $y$ is to use the posterior distribution $P(y \mid x)$.
 So what is this deterministic $y_{pred}$ that we get by solving the regression problem in the standard way, and how does it relate to $P(y \mid x)$?

 Turns out, the answer is quite simple: if you assume infinite training data and model capacity,